tonyf8321/hacker_news_scraper/README.md

 # Installation/Setup

+Make sure you have virtual environment installed (this can be done through the use of pip or pip3).

 If you know how, get the files into a folder, make it a virtual environment, and install dependencies using requirements.txt.

 Otherwise: